By 3 April 2024

 You can relish the Quartirolo Lombardo DOP not only by itself or as a complement to salads and cold dishes.

-The Quartirolo Lombardo DOP is unique and ideal for the modern cooking for his original taste, lightweight and suitable for a healthy diet, and stands out for its versatility.
+The Quartirolo Lombardo PDO is unique and ideal for the modern cooking for his original taste, lightweight and suitable for a healthy diet, and stands out for its versatility.

 Among the food combinations are particularly recommended those with nuts, olive oil, grapes, apples and honey, as well as precious ingredient in the preparation of pastas and salads.